css-materials/course-site/content/homework/webdata/index.md

 The extent of data cleaning and wrangling will vary based on your project:

 * Some scraping projects may require extensive data manipulation, such as unnesting nested lists or using regular expressions to clean text, while others may require minimal cleaning.
-* If your project requires less cleaning and wrangling, consider adding complexity to your scraper to balance out.
+* If your project requires less cleaning and wrangling (e.g., only a few lines of code), consider adding complexity to your scraper to balance out.
+See next point for more.

-**3. Add a data analysis component with exploratory descriptions and visualizations**
+**3. Include data analysis with exploratory descriptions and visualizations**

 These should show something interesting to you about your data.
-It is up to you to decide what to display and how, as long as they make sense, and they follow what we have learned in this course, will accept them!
+It is up to you to decide what to display and how: as long as they make sense, and they follow what we have learned in this course, will accept them!

 As a guideline, the extent of your data analysis and visualization should correspond to the complexity of obtaining your data (point 1 above) and cleaning/wrangling them (point 2 above).
 For example:

- * If you set up a complex scraper, and you had to perform extensive data cleaning/wrangling, the data analysis and visualization efforts can be minimal.
+ * If you develop a complex and unique scraper (e.g., one that performs beyond basic functions and is not adapted from other sources) and you need to conduct extensive data cleaning and wrangling, your data analysis and visualization efforts can be minimal (e.g., basic descriptive statistics and one or two well-done graphs).

- * Conversely, if your scraping part is less extensive (e.g., you use an API with an R wrapper that has comprehensive documentation, you adapt an online tutorial or build upon in-class tutorials), then your data analysis and visualization efforts should be more extensive.
+* Conversely, if your scraping task is less extensive — such as using an API with a well-documented R wrapper, adapting an online tutorial (note that "adapting" means modifying and making it your own, as copying code is considered plagiarism), or building upon in-class tutorials — your data analysis and visualization efforts should be more detailed.
+This might involve performing more in-depth exploratory analysis and creating multiple comprehensive graphs.
 If you are unsure, feel free to ask for guidance!

 **4. Your `.Rmd` should read as a tutorial**